hzeller/rpi-rgb-led-matrix/README.md

 ### Image Viewer ###

-One of the possibly useful demo applications is is also image viewer that reads all kinds of image formats, including animated gifs.
-It is not compiled by default, as you need to install the imagemagick depdendency
+One of the possibly useful demo applications is an image viewer that reads all kinds of image formats, including animated gifs.
+It is not compiled by default, as you need to install the imagemagick dependencies first:

      sudo aptitude install libmagick++-dev
      make led-image-viewer

-Then, you can run it
+Then, you can run it with any common image format:

     sudo ./led-image-viewer myimage.gif